anuthereaper/data_quality_checks_with_databricks/README.md

 ## Execute the Data_validation_with_Config notebook

+Input parameters :
+interface_id -- Interface id to identity the interface being tested. output_json_filename -- The JSON file containing the test suite to be used

 First creates a JSON file containing the test suite based on what was inserted into the config delta table earlier.

 Then creates a dummy spark dataframe and conducts the tests on it.